-Dashboard: Once you are logged in, you can go to the User Dashboard and browse your prior sessions and actions, as well as see a statistical breakdown of any functions you used in prior sessions.
-Your session details will be kept by the Atlas for approximately three months.
-The figure below shows a breakdown of my usage of SP functions.
+Tabulate and Graph your Portal usage: Once you are logged in, you can go to your Dashboard and browse your prior actions, charts and sessions.
+You can get a statistical breakdown of any functions you used in prior sessions.

+Note: your session details will be kept by the Atlas for approximately three months.
+Figure 6 below shows a breakdown of my usage of SP functions.
 Clicking on a segment of the pie chart will drill down to the next level of detail.
 The Actions and Sessions tabs provide a date/time breakdown of usage of functions.